zicaiw625/tracking-guardian/docs/PCD_REVIEW_PACKAGE.md

 ├─────────────────────────────────────────────────────────────────────────────────────────┤
 │  7.
 CAPI Dispatch (retry.server.ts)                                                      │
 │     - Only sends if consent allows                                                       │
-│     - PII is hashed in-transit, NEVER stored in our DB                                   │ │     - Sends to configured platforms only                                                 │ └──────────────────────────────────┬──────────────────────────────────────────────────────┘
+│     - NO PII is collected or sent (privacy-first design)                                 │ │     - Sends to configured platforms only                                                 │
+└──────────────────────────────────┬──────────────────────────────────────────────────────┘
                                    │